operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ### Args

 * image - is the container image to be built, e.g. "quay.io/example/operator:v0.0.1".
-This image will be automatically set in the deployment manifests.

 ### Flags
+* `-e, --enable-tests` bool - enable in-cluster testing by adding test binary to the image
+* `-n, --namespaced` string - path of namespaced resources for tests (default "deploy/operator.yaml")
+* `-t, --test-location` string - location of tests (default "./test/e2e")
 * `-h, --help` - help for build

 ### Use

-The operator-sdk build command compiles the code, builds the executables, and generates Kubernetes manifests.
-After build completes, the image would be built locally in docker.
+The operator-sdk build command compiles the code and builds the executables.
+After build completes, the image is built locally in docker.
 Then it needs to be pushed to remote registry.

+If `--enable-tests` is set, the buld command will also build the testing binary and add it to the docker image.

 ### Example: